cestwc/pointer-generator-model-pytorch/README.md

 This is a pointer-generator network model built with PyTorch.
 Yes, you noticed that the entire format is extremely close to this [Tutorial](https://github.com/bentrevett/pytorch-seq2seq/blob/master/4%20-%20Packed%20Padded%20Sequences%2C%20Masking%2C%20Inference%20and%20BLEU.ipynb).
 We modified only the necessary parts to add the pointer mechanism and coverage according to the original [paper](https://www.aclweb.org/anthology/P17-1099/).

-One of the difference is that coverage is not explicitly calculated as loss, though we found that this model already works well.
-(I won't tell you it was actually because I don't know where to add it.
-Tell me if you happen to find it.
-Thanks!)

 To use this code, we sincerely recommend you to take a look at this [Tutorial](https://github.com/bentrevett/pytorch-seq2seq/blob/master/4%20-%20Packed%20Padded%20Sequences%2C%20Masking%2C%20Inference%20and%20BLEU.ipynb).
 You can just import the model and replace the one in the tutorial.

 As everyone may have their own application with this model, we would not publish a separate file for the usage, but rather paste it here.
 This usage is also very similar to the format you saw in the tutorial just now.
 One **BIG** difference you need to notice is that the original ```Field``` class instances are not enough to handle out-of-vocabulary words, and thus all that you need to do is to put the ```oov.py``` file from [here](https://cestwc.medium.com/how-do-you-write-a-clean-pointer-generator-model-with-pytorch-80d25bde113b) into the directory where your codes are running.
 You can assume this ```oov.py``` as a patch to standard Torchtext 0.9.1, till the day newer versions emerge.
 Another **difference** is that the loss function has to be the negative log likelihood loss, as the last layer from ```Decoder``` is already in a form of probablity (which you need to ```torch.log``` is later before calculating the loss).